Testing a 95 GeV Scalar at the CEPC with Machine Learning

 Fig.~\ref{f1} shows the signal significance $\mathcal{Z}$ in the $(\sqrt{s}, M_S)$ plane, evaluated for an integrated luminosity of $L = 500$\,fb$^{-1}$.
 The significance is computed using the Poisson expression~\cite{Cowan:2010js},

 where $\mathcal{S}$ and $\mathcal{B}$ denote the signal and background cross sections, respectively.
+About one million signal and background events are generated for each parameter point.
+After applying the cut on $M_{\mathrm{recoil}}$, the dominant SM background originates from $Z\tau\tau$, with approximately 40,000 events surviving.
+The uncertainty on the expected number of background events is approximately 1\%, which translates to a variation of about 0.4\% in the estimated signal significance.
+At low statistics, this uncertainty is much smaller than the statistical uncertainty.
+Furthermore, we have also tested a more conservative scenario by varying the expected number of background events by $\pm 10\%$.
+The corresponding change in the signal significance is less than 4.5\%.
 We observe a moderate increase in $\mathcal{Z}$ with $M_S$, reflecting the more rapid decline of SM backgrounds at higher scalar masses.
 The optimal center-of-mass energy is found to be $\sqrt{s} \simeq 210$\,GeV.
-At the benchmark point $(M_S = 95.5$\,GeV, $\sqrt{s} = 210$\,GeV), we obtain $\mathcal{Z} \approx 5$.
-Reaching the same significance at the CEPC design energy of 240\,GeV would require approximately 730\,fb$^{-1}$, about 1.5 times the luminosity needed at 210 GeV.
+At the benchmark point $(M_S = 95.5$\,GeV, $\sqrt{s} = 210$\,GeV), we obtain $\mathcal{Z} \approx 5.1 \sigma$.
+Reaching the same significance at the CEPC design energy of 240\,GeV would require approximately 720\,fb$^{-1}$, about 1.4 times the luminosity needed at 210 GeV.

 \paragraph*{3.
 Machine learning techniques.} Despite the baseline cuts, the signal remains obscured by irreducible backgrounds, particularly from the $Z\tau\tau$ process.
 To further enhance sensitivity, we apply machine learning (ML) techniques at the benchmark points ($M_S = 95.5$\,GeV, $\sqrt{s} = 210$ and 240\,GeV), comparing three classifiers: gradient-boosted decision trees (GBDT), eXtreme Gradient Boosting (XGBoost), and deep neural networks (DNN).